lgibelli/singularity-docs/index.rst

 build
 -----

-.. _sec:build:
+.. \_sec:build:

-Use to download and assemble existing containers, convert containers from one format to another, or build a container from a a href="#sec:recipefile">Singularity recipe</a>.
+Use to download and assemble existing containers, convert containers from one format to another, or build a container from a .

 Overview
 ~~~~~~~~